WHY VISIT KIEV

 typical dishes of Kiev are:

-- borshch, thtraditional soup, made out of beet root and up to 20 other ingredients;
+- borshch, traditional soup, made out of beetroot and up to 20 other ingredients;

 - banosh wiht brynza, tasty additions of brynza – local salty sheep cheese, wild white mushrooms (preferably hand-picked from the nearest forest!) and shkvarky (scrunchy bits of pork fat);